 Status: Intact, operational

 This robot could score truss shots, high goals, and low goals, with a reliable 1-ball high goal autonomous routine.
-Finished as finalist as Traverse City, earned a trip to the Michigan State Championship and our first qualification for the Championship in St. Louis.
+Finished as #1 seed and finalist as Traverse City, and earned a trip to the Michigan State Championship and our first qualification for the Championship in St. Louis.

 2013